Prince William and wife Kate meet Imran Khan, Pakistan's PM and friend of Diana

 For the morning events, Kate wore a periwinkle blue silk shalwar kameez, the national outfit of Pakistan consisting of a loose tunic worn over trousers.
 Many on social media and in the fashion industry had been hoping she would don the outfit, which Princess Diana had worn during visits.

-The designer, Maheen Khan said on Twitter: "It is an honour to have been asked to create this outfit for the Duchess."
+The designer, Maheen Khan said on Twitter: “It is an honor to have been asked to create this outfit for the Duchess.”

-The Duchess of Cambridge's fashion choices, including a bright green tunic over white pants to meet with the Prime Minister, appeared to echo many of the colours and outfits worn by Diana.
+The Duchess of Cambridge’s fashion choices, including a bright green tunic over white pants to meet with the Prime Minister, appeared to echo many of the colors and outfits worn by Diana.

 Foreign policy experts and officials have said the trip, the first by a British royal family member in more than a decade and made at the request of the British foreign office, represented a soft power push, which may help both sides further their diplomatic aims.